-c) Calculate how many lectures students are attending on average.
+d) Calculate how many lectures students are attending on average.
 Students who do not attend any lecture should be reflected in the result as well.

-d) [Bonus] Calculate how many lectures each student is attending.
-Students who do not attend any lecture should be included in the result as well ($attend_count = 0$).
+e) [Bonus] Calculate how many lectures each student is attending.
+Students who do not attend any lecture should be included in the result as well (attend_count = 0).
 In this exercise we have to make sure to include students that do not attend any lecture.